thompsop1sou/custom-screen-buffers/README.md

 # Custom Screen Buffers

 This is a Godot 4.x project showcasing how to pass custom screen buffers around using viewports.
-These screen buffers might include things such as colors, depth values, normal values... whatever you need for your project!
+These screen buffers can include various types of data, such as color, depth values, and normal values, depending on your project's needs.
 These buffers can then be used in post-processing shaders instead of the built-in `hint_screen_texture`, `hint_depth_texture`, and `hint_normal_roughness_texture`.

-**Contents**
+## Contents
 * [Motivation](#motivation)
 * [Overview](#overview)
     * [Camera Scene](#camera-scene)